AbhishekGMV/Social-distancer-for-hospitals/README.md

 •	Phone number  <br/>
 •	SID, Authorization token and a from number (Twilio Account)  <br/>
 •	Visiting time in minutes <br/>

+### Future enhancement
+Making this project a fully atomated, UI based application product ready to use.